 Enterprises have long used Virtual Private Networks to promote connectivity and security.
 But as the gatekeeper to internal resources, VPNs can be a target for attackers looking to gain access to sensitive data.
-It’s essential that organizations take steps to secure VPNs to protect against unauthorized access and data breaches.
+It’s essential that organisations take steps to secure VPNs to protect against unauthorised access and data breaches.

 Hardening VPNs with additional authentication will ensure only the right people have access.
 This brief discusses how Multi-Factor Authentication provides additional layers of identity assurance, discusses the importance of adaptive authentication, and why you'll want a solution that is simple, secure, and extensible.

 Virtual private networks (VPN) allow users to securely access an organisation’s intranet while located outside the office.
 VPNs use encrypted connections to sensitive internal resources through the internet.
 However, while VPNs aim to promote better connectivity and security for organisations, IT and security teams face growing challenges to secure their VPN.

 Enterprises have long connected their remote workers with a virtual private network to promote connectivity and security.
 But that’s all changing today.
 While the cloud has offered the potential of greater collaboration and convenience, organisations face growing security challenges.
 When taking VPN to the cloud, organisations expose themselves to risks where hackers can gain unauthorised access to sensitive data.